-Mr. Moccio has been recognized as a “Super Lawyer” by Minnesota Law & Politics in 2003 and 2005 through 2014.
+Mr. Moccio was recognized as a “Super Lawyer” by Minnesota Law & Politics in 2003 and 2005 through 2019.
 He received the 1998 Minnesota Trial Lawyers Association’s “Member of the Year” award as part of the Minnesota Tobacco Litigation Team and has been recognized by Trial Lawyers Care, Inc., the New Jersey Bar association and the Minnesota Bar Association for pro bono work on behalf of the families of victims of the September 11 attacks at the World Trade Center.

 Mr. Moccio is admitted to practice in all state and federal courts in Minnesota and well as the Seventh and Eight U.S. Circuit Courts of Appeals, the U.S. District Court for the Eastern District of North Dakota, and the U.S. District Court for Western District of Wisconsin.
 He received his B.A. in Political Science from Indiana University and his J.D. from the Indiana University School of Law, J.D., cum laude (1987).